preloader

 Introduction

-From the page displaying basic information on your API or Service mocks, you have the ability to launch new tests against different endpoints that may be representing different environment into your development process.
-Hitting the NEW TEST… button, leads you to the following form where you will be able to specify a target URL for the test, as well as a Runner—a testing strategy for your new launch:
+From the page displaying basic information on your API or Service mocks, you have the ability to launch new tests against different endpoints that may represent different environments in your development process.
+Hitting the NEW TEST… button leads you to the following form, where you will be able to specify a target URL for the test, as well as a Runner—a testing strategy for your new launch:

 image

-This reference documentation walks you through the different parameters available when launching a new test on Microcks.
+This reference documentation walks you through the available parameters when launching a new test in Microcks.
 All the parameters mentioned below are available whether you’re launching a Test via the Web UI, via the API, via the CLI or any other libraries.

 Service under test

-Service under test is simply the reference of the API/Service specification we use as a reference for this test.
-This a couple of Service Name and Service Version.
+Service under test is simply the API/Service specification we use for this test.
+This is a couple of Service Name and Service Version.
 Depending on the Runner you choose, Microcks while reuse the information of an Artifact attached to this Service name and version.

 Test Endpoint

-The Test Endpoint is simply a URI where a deployed component is providing an endpoint implementing your API specification.
-In the testing literature, this is usually defined as the URI of the System Under Test.
+The Test Endpoint is simply a URI where a deployed component provides an endpoint that implements your API specification.
+In the testing literature, this is usually defined as the System Under Test URI.

-Depending on your API/Service type and the protocol binding you want to connect with (especially for event-based APIs), Test Endpoints mays have different specific syntax.
+Depending on your API/Service type and the protocol binding you want to connect to (especially for event-based APIs), Test Endpoints may use different syntax.
 Please jump to the Endpoints syntax section on this page to learn more.

 Test Runner

-Microcks offers different strategies for running tests on endpoints where our microservice being developed are deployed.
-We recommend having a read at our explanations on Conformance Testing.
+Microcks offers different strategies for running tests on endpoints where our microservice is being developed and deployed.
+We recommend reading our explanations on Conformance Testing.
 Such strategies are implemented as Test Runners.
 Here are the default Test Runners available within Microcks:

 Test Runner